Site logo

 Behavior >>> Site content >>> All pages

-If you pay attention to your leads from your social media channels, then you’ll get a good idea of which channels are pulling in more people.
+Paying attention to your social media leads will give you a good idea of which channels attract more people.
 This can help you refine your social media outreach strategy to appeal to more people across all your channels.

 How to find this in Google Analytics: